-Required credits: All MSCS students must complete coursework in the following areas with a minimum of 36 credit hours in total:
+Required credits: All MSCS students must complete coursework in the following areas with a minimum of 36 credit hours required:

-- Computer Science Graduate Core: 18 credits - Electives: 18 credits
+- Computer Science Graduate Core: 18 credits - Electives: 18 credits graduate credit hours for graduation.

 The details are shown in the table below.